How long is a katana handle (Tsuka) and parts breakdown

 There are many types of Katana, because katana is a general term for all Japanese swords.
 In this article we will discuss about the most common one, Uchigatana, which is the katana most people recognize

-A katana, in all its glory, is a combination of aesthetics, functionality, and proportion.
-The handle typically measures between 25 and 30 cm in length, whereas the blade is usually 60 cm or longer.
-Thus, the handle of a katana is roughly ⅓ the total size of the sword.
-This proportionate design aids in achieving balance, granting the wielder better control and precision.
+Katana is a two handed sword, and the weight of a katana isn't light, so the handle of a katana must be long enough to accommodate two palms .
+The Katana handle typically measures between 10 - 12 Inches ( 25 and 30 cm ) in length, the blade is usually 60 cm or longer.
+Thus, the handle is roughly 30% of the total length of the katana.
+This proportionate design aids in achieving balance, granting the user better control and precision.

 3. Katana Tsuka Parts Introduction: